-The Commission believes that fuller compliance with the CoAG principles would result if an estimate of pre-1995 contributed assets was also provided, thereby enabling consistent and more transparent treatment of all contributed assets.
+The Commission believes that fuller compliance with the 1994 CoAG pricing principles would result if an estimate of pre-1995 contributed assets was also provided, thereby enabling consistent and more transparent treatment of all contributed assets.
+The Commission remains concerned about the impact of the current treatment of contributed assets on SA Water's customers.